sculptor/sculptor.github.io/documentation/developers-guide.md

 ### Cascade

 Default cascade values can be defined for different types of associations.
-References between different modules have no default cascade value. 'all' is default for references within the same module.
-You might want to change that to 'persist,merge' if you don't want delete to be propagated.
+References between different modules have no default cascade value. `all` is default for references within the same module.
+You might want to change that to `persist,merge` if you don't want delete to be propagated.

 ~~~
 # default cascade values for aggregate references